zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 ## Connection limits

-By default, the API Gateway accepts up to 100 conncurrent connections per route and 1000 total concurrent connections.
+By default, the API Gateway accepts up to 100 conncurrent connections per route, and 1000 total concurrent connections.
 Any further concurrent requests are queued.

 Use the following procedure to change the number of concurrent connections.